 DIY your own All Natural Bath Bombs using essential oils and other natural ingredients.
 Bonus!
-FREE printable labels or gift tag options for any occasion.
+This natural bath bomb recipe comes with FREE printable labels or gift tag options for any occasion.

 ESSENTIAL OIL BLENDS FOR BATH BOMBS

-My favorite recipe and blend is great for my “Rejuvenate” bombs.
+My favorite recipe and blend are great for my “Rejuvenate” bombs.
 It makes use of my favorite ever oils.

 REJUVENATE BATH BOMB

 Lavender is well known for its calming properties.
 Lemon is so refreshing and uplifting.

 Frankincense is well known for mindfulness, peace and is excellent for the skin – however – it can be a pricey bottle so if you can’t make that investment, I would suggest either just using lavender and lemon (still so delicious!) or subbing in peppermint for an added cooling, calming effect.

 Really, you could use any of those oils singly as well for a delightful bath bomb.

 Here are some more blends that would do well together: